- This event has passed.

 In the spaces of the gallery, Rothschild presents five new sculptures including a hollowed shell, a triple-headed column which appears to magically hover in the gallery space, a teetering tower of beaded heads, a circular wall piece and a linear twig-like structure.

-Eva Rothschild was born in Dublin, in 1971.
-She lives and works in London.
+Eva Rothschild (Dublin, 1971) lives and works in London.

 Recent solo shows include: Tate Britain, Millbank, Londra, The Modern Institute, Glasgow (2008), South London Gallery, Londra (2007), 303 Gallery, New York, Galerie Eva Presenhuber, Zurigo (2006), Modern Art, Londra (2005), Kunsthalle, Zurigo, Artspace, Sydney (2004).